jerray/qsign/README.md

 Qsign implements the signing method mentioned before.
 It uses reflection to get structs' fields, determines which fields will appear in the digest.
 By default field name is used as key.
 You can asign a "qsign" tag to that field to change key string or ignore that field.
-Qsign also support "json", "yaml" and "xml" tags optionally.
+Qsign also support "json", "yaml", "xml" and "form" tags optionally.

 Tag "qsign" has the highest priority.
 A field with tag `qsign:"-"` will be ignored.